OR-5 Constituent Accountability Project · 2026 Primary

 $3.56M AIPAC-aligned money received

 Rep. Janelle Bynum made history in 2024 as Oregon's first Black member of Congress.
-That matters, and her constituents celebrated it.
+It was a big deal, and as her constituents we celebrated it.

 Every claim here is sourced.
 Read it, verify it, share it.